 To fulfill this mission, the seminary endeavors to have a comprehensive spiritual life program.
-Students and faculty give oversight and direction to formal and informal activities having to do with the seminary's spiritual life, organizing the worship program and selecting worship speakers, accepting responsibility for the Spiritual Emphasis Days, proposing action in any way bearing on the spiritual life of the campus, and conceiving and evaluating the spiritual life curriculum.
+Students and faculty give oversight and direction to formal and informal activities having to do with the seminary's spiritual life, organizing the worship program and selecting worship speakers, proposing action in any way bearing on the spiritual life of the campus, and conceiving and evaluating the spiritual life curriculum.